 What is a placental abruption?

 About 1 out of 100 pregnancies has placental abruption.
-This condition is usually seen in the third trimester, but it can also happen after 20 weeks of pregnancy.
+This condition is usually seen in the third trimester, but it can happen any time after 20 weeks of pregnancy up until delivery.

 Symptoms and Causes

 The cause of placental abruption is often unknown.
 Certain lifestyle choices or abdominal trauma can increase your risk for placental abruption.

 What are the risk factors for placental abruption?

 You are at higher risk for placental abruptions if you have any of the following: